MultipathogenGenomics/castanet/README.md

 1. Install dependencies (see above)
 1. Start an API server with ```uvicorn app.api:app --port 8000```
 1. Visit API home page in your browser, using address ```http://127.0.0.1:8000/docs```
+1. Find the green "check_dependencies" box and click on it to expand.
+Chick "Try it out" (top right corner of green box), then the blue "Execute" box that appears underneath.
+This will test that all of the dependencies needed for Castanet to run are installed and functioning as expected.
 1. Expand green drop-down for end_to_end endpoint.
 Click "Try it out" button (top right of expanded green boxes).
-Copy-paste command string below (after amending the capitalised fields to fit your input data), trigger the function with "Execute" button.
-Details of output, including run information and errors, are shown in the terminal that was used to launch the API server.
-Output will be stored in ./experiments/{ExpName}.
+Copy-paste command string below, trigger the function with "Execute" button.
+This triggers an end-to-end run analysing a synthetic dataset that's included in this repository.
+Output are saved to ./experiments/CastanetTest/.

 ```
 {
+  "ExpDir": "./data/eval/",
+  "ExpName": "CastanetTest",
+  "RefStem": "data/eval/ref.fa",
   "SingleEndedReads": false,
+  "DoTrimming": true,
   "TrimMinLen": 36,
   "ConsensusMinD": 10,
   "ConsensusCoverage": 30,
   "ConsensusMapQ": 1,
   "ConsensusCleanFiles": true,
+  "GtFile": "",
+  "GtOrg": "",
+  "DoKrakenPrefilter": false,
   "LineageFile": "data/ncbi_lineages_2023-06-15.csv.gz",
   "ExcludeIds": "9606",
   "RetainIds": "",
   "RetainNames": "",
-  "ExcludeNames": "Homo,Alteromonas,Achromobacter",
+  "ExcludeNames": "Homo",
   "KrakenDbDir": "kraken2_human_db/",
   "KeepDups": true,
   "Clin": "",
   "DepthInf": "",
   "SamplesFile": "",
   "PostFilt": false,
-  "RefStem": "data/PROBE_FASTA.fasta",
   "AdaptP": "data/all_adapters.fa",
-  "ExpName": "MY_EXPERIMENT",
-  "SeqName": "SEQUENCE_NAME",
-  "ExpDir": "./data/FOLDER"
+  "NThreads": "auto"
 }
 ```

 N.b. pay attention to your argument type: strings should be encased in double quotes, whereas numbers and booleans (true, false) don't need to be.
-Any arguments that default to empty ('"ArgName": ""') are optional and may be left blank
+Any arguments that default to empty ('"ArgName": ""') are optional and may be left blank.
+The API will give you error messages in the "response body" box in your web browser, and detailed error messags will be printed to the terminal.

 ## Example workflow, using original script functionality
 N.B. some optional parameters from the original scripts are hard-coded.
 Full and extended functionality is offered in the API.